Neymar news: Has in-form PSG outcast finally realised it’s time to cut the ‘bullsh*t’? | Goal.com

 With Neymar and PSG's relationship currently at an awkward crossroads, with a divorce on hold for now, he must do his best to salvage it.

-Should he stay fit and focused, the Brazilian can prove decisive for Tuchel's side both domestically and in the Champions League.
+Should he stay fit and focused, he can prove decisive for Tuchel's side both domestically and in the Champions League.

 Having stumbled dramatically in Europe in recent years, PSG have the tools at their disposal to be contenders again this season.
 But a lot will depend on Neymar’s actions – both on and off the pitch.